 [In order to contact patients and caregivers by telephone and by mail for the particular session activity purposes, it will be necessary to collect participants’ names, addresses, and telephone numbers.
 Sites must complete Contact order form and send via secure xxx system or hand it to the research study personnel.
 The contact and mailing addresses will be stored at a secure locked location accessible to key research personnel only and will be <destroyed/specify what will be done> upon completion of the study.

 Each questionnaire takes about 10-15 minutes to be completed.
-The baseline questionnaires should be submitted within 15 days of screening visit; the first 6 months visit questionnaires must be submitted within +21days]
+The baseline questionnaires should be submitted within 15 days of screening visit; the first 6 months visit questionnaires must be submitted within ±21days]

 Schedule and Content of Reports: Indicate, as applicable, the schedule and content for data review and reports.
 Examples include reports to monitor enrollment, reports to study oversight committee, reports of study conduct, and reports for interim data analysis and study progress.
 Identify plans for data analysis and interim and final study reports, steps for locking the database prior to analysis, and precautions related to masked data.
 Indicate whether and when coding is to occur.